DirectOutput/DirectOutput/Documentation/61_FX_BuiltIn.md

 \subsubsection DirectOutput_FX_RGBAMatrixFX_RGBAMatrixBitmapEffect_Top Top

 The top resp.
-Y position of the upper left corner of the target area for the effect (0-100).
+Y position of the upper left corner in percent of the target area for the effect (0-100).